Should I give my premature baby a dummy?

-- A premature baby - baby born less-than 37 weeks gestation - will probably have an under-developed sucking reflex
+- A premature baby will often have an under-developed sucking reflex

 - All babies need to be able to co-ordinate the suck-swallow-breathe pattern of feeding